CHAPTER ONE: 1565

 a.
 Instructor.
 Appointment to this rank requires proof of advanced study in the field in which the instructor will teach, the promise of teaching effectiveness, and satisfactory recommendations.
 Instructors have charge of instruction in assigned classes or laboratory sections under the general supervision of the departmental administrator.
 When they are engaged in teaching classes with multiple sections, the objectives, content, and teaching methods of the courses will normally be established by senior members of the faculty or by departmental committees.
 Instructors are expected to assist in the general work of the department and to make suggestions for innovations and improvements.

 b.
 Senior Instructor.
 Appointment to this rank requires qualifications that correspond to those for the rank of instructor and evidence of outstanding teaching ability.
+Instructors are promotable to senior instructor.
 Effective teaching is the primary responsibility of anyone holding this rank and this primary responsibility is weighted accordingly in the annual performance evaluation and when a senior instructor is being considered for tenure.
 Except in very rare instances, this rank is considered terminal (i.e., it does not lead to promotion to the professorial ranks and there is no limitation on the number of reappointments).
-Prospective appointees to the rank of senior instructor must be fully informed of its terminal nature.
-No more than 15 percent of the positions in any department or similar unit may be held by senior instructors; however, each such unit may appoint one person to this rank without regard to this limitation.
+Prospective appointees to the rank of senior instructor must be fully informed of its terminal nature. [rev. 7-14]

 a.
 Assistant Professor.
 Appointment to this rank normally requires the doctorate or appropriate terminal degree.
 In some situations, however, persons in the final stages of completing doctoral dissertations or with outstanding talents or experience may be appointed to this rank.
 Evidence of potential effective teaching and potential scholarship in teaching and learning, artistic creativity, discovery, and outreach/application/engagement is a prerequisite to appointment to the rank of assistant professor.
 Appointees in this rank have charge of instruction in assigned classes or laboratories and independent or shared responsibility in the determination of course objectives, methods of teaching, and the subject matter to be covered.
 Assistant professors are expected to demonstrate the ability to conduct and direct scholarly activities, and to provide intramural and extramural professional service.
 [1565 C] [rev. 7-98, 7-00, 1-10, ed.
 7-12]